edgefirst-dev/starter/README.md

 A full-stack starter kit for Edge-first applications built with React on top of Cloudflare Developer Platform.

+> [!IMPORTANT]
+> This is still in development, the authentication code included works but is not ready or complete, however app works just fine ignoring that.

 ## Features

 - [x] Deploy to **[Cloudflare Workers](https://workers.cloudflare.com/)**